Project Name: Spaghetti with Roasted Peppers, Tomatoes, and Leek (My Son’s Favorite)

-This meal is brilliant in its simplicity.
-It is a light vegetarian dinner that is incredibly juicy thanks to the pasta water technique.
+As a Project Manager, I evaluated the situation: When a child voluntarily requests vegetables, it is a Critical Success Factor (KPI), and the project must be immediately approved for execution!
+The result is a light vegetarian dinner that is incredibly juicy thanks to the pasta water technique.
 The roasted pepper adds sweetness, the tomatoes add acidity, and the leek brings a gentle creaminess.
-If you have the peppers prepared in advance, cooking takes only 15 minutes.
+If you have the peppers prepared in advance, it is a matter of only 15 minutes."

 - 200 g Spaghetti (quality semolina pasta)